javda4/yolo_labeling_app/README.md

 - For multiples of both three and five, print "FizzBuzz".

 ## Implementations
+Ensure you have necessary interpreters and or libraries for each language installed and pathed correctly to the proper environments

 ### Python
 - **Explanation**: Uses a simple `for` loop with `if-elif-else` statements.
 - **Run**: No compilation is needed.
-Just execute the Python script using `python fizzbuzz.py`.
+Just place the text into a file called fizzbuzz.py and execute the Python script using a python interpreter.
+I used python 3.9.0 `python fizzbuzz.py`.

 ### JavaScript
 - **Explanation**: The function `fizzBuzz` is defined and called on page load.
 Outputs are logged to the console.
-- **Run**: Include the script in an HTML file, using Node.js or other interpreters/text editors may require additional libraries, since window may not be defined in such environments and will not understand the call to **window.onload**
+- **Run**: Include the script in an HTML file, using Node.js or other interpreters/text editors may require additional libraries, since window may not be defined in such environments and will not understand the call to **window.onload**.
+If using Node.js, save the code in a `.js` file called fizzbuzz.js and run using `node fizzbuzz.js`.
 ### Java
 - **Explanation**: Implementation is within the `Main` class inside the `main` method.
 - **Run**: Compile the Java file using `javac Main.java` and run with `java Main`.